 The first step in the process is to check your credit report and score using a free web site or app.
 These services enable you to review your credit report and monitor your credit score for free, which offers multiple benefits for prospective mortgage borrowers.
 First, you can identify and address any issues on your credit report.
-For example, there may be items like a late payment or account in collection that you were unaware of.
+For example, there may be items like a late payment or account in collections that you were unaware of.
 The second advantage of these services is that you can provide summary credit information, including your score, to lenders when you request a mortgage quote.
 That way the lenders you shop do not need to pull your credit report when they provide mortgage pricing, which prevents your score from being hit.
+Although the score provided by the free apps may be moderately different than the score used by the lender when you apply for a mortgage, it should be sufficient for you to receive a quote.

 Understand the Credit Score Required for a Mortgage